'This Is Not A Drill': A False Ballistic Missile Alert Shakes Hawaii

 TV with the alert pic.twitter.com/VCZAtvyuzQ— Michelle Broder Van Dyke (@michellebvd) January 13, 2018

-As he and his wife discussed their options, he got another smartphone alert reading, "THERE IS NO MISSILE THREAT OR DANGER TO THE THREAT OF HAWAII.
-REPEAT: FALSE ALARM."
+As he and his wife discussed their options, he got another smartphone alert reading, "There is no missile threat or danger to the State of Hawaii.
+Repeat.
+False Alarm."

 Hawaii residents heard a nuclear attack warning siren test last December for the first time since the Cold War, when the Hawaii Emergency Management Agency tested a statewide alert tone signaling nuclear threat.

-"What the people of Hawaii went through ... is a true realization that they've got 15 minutes to get to shelter or they're going to be dead," Rep. Gabbard told MSNBC.
+"What the people of Hawaii went through ... is a true realization that they've got 15 minutes to get to shelter or they're going to be dead," Gabbard told MSNBC.

-"What happened today is totally inexcusable," tweeted Sen. Brian Schatz, D-HI.
+"What happened today is totally inexcusable," tweeted Schatz.
 "The whole state was terrified.
 There needs to be tough and quick accountability and a fixed process."

-The Federal Communications Commission is launching a full investigation into the alert, according to its Chief of Staff Matthew Berry.
+The Federal Communications Commission is launching a full investigation into the alert, according to Chief of Staff Matthew Berry.

 NPR's Tamara Keith contributed to this report.